skasproject/skas/docsite/docs/twoldapservers.md

 You can check than both ldap server are taken in account.
 This also ensure connection to both LDAP server are effective, as a provider is `critical` by default (Refers to the [IDP chaining: Provider configuration](chaining.md#provider-configuration) chapter).

+Of course, another test will be to describe some users existing in your LDAP servers.

 ## Securing connection

 It should ne noted than unencrypted passwords will transit through the link between the two pods.
 So, setting up encryption is a must have.